-- 1. Read Read with few interruptions so children can follow the full story. - 2.
-Model Thinking Aloud Pause to model what good readers think about.
+- 1. Read- Read with few interruptions so children can follow the full story. - 2.
+Model Thinking Aloud- Pause to model what good readers think about.

-Part of text Think Aloud "And study the Atlantic" The Atlantic is an ocean, a HUGE body of water.
-We are going to learn about oceans and all the animals that live there. "trek through desert lands" Desserts are dry places where it hardly rains at all.
+Part of Text Think Aloud (TA) - Question (Q) "And study the Atlantic" TA: The Atlantic is an ocean, a HUGE body of water.
+We are going to learn about oceans and all the animals that live there. "trek through desert lands" TA: Desserts are dry places where it hardly rains at all.
 We are going to learn about desserts at school.
-"Exploring the Grand Canyon" We live in the United States.
+"Exploring the Grand Canyon" TA: We live in the United States.
 That is our country.
-Our country is very big and the Grand Canyon is also in the United States. "we would study Earth from space" We are going to learn about space and all the planets in our galaxy.
+It's a big country with lots of things, including the Grand Canyon. "we would study Earth from space" TA: We are going to learn about space and all the planets in our galaxy.
 The people who travel to space are called astronauts.
 We will become astronauts in our classroom.

-3. Draw Attention to Key Events and Vocabulary - Pause to highlight vocabulary and key concepts.
+3. Draw Attention to Key Events and Vocabulary- Pause to highlight vocabulary and key concepts.

 Key content: We are going to learn amazing things this year!
-We will study our world.
+We will study our world from our classroom.